engage-deepakagarwal/machine-learning-lab/README.md

 - 💡 **Personal Understanding**: Adding my own insights, explanations, and interpretations
 - 🎯 **Learning in Public**: Sharing the journey from paper to practice

+## ⚠️ Disclaimer

+**This is a learning repository, not production code:**

+- Implementations may contain bugs or inefficiencies
+- Code is optimized for learning, not performance
+- Experiments may be incomplete or work-in-progress
+- Some approaches may not follow production best practices

 ## 🤝 Community Contributions Welcome!

 This is a **learning-in-public** initiative.
 I encourage: